slevomat/coding-standard/README.md

 All references to global functions must be referenced via a fully qualified name.

+Sniff provides the following settings:

+* `exclude` - list of global functions that are allowed not to be referenced via FQN

 #### SlevomatCodingStandard.Namespaces.MultipleUsesPerLine

 Prohibits multiple uses separated by commas: